Ronde Lutherse Kerk: History

-The church is not open to the public, but interested persons may request to view it at the Renaissance Hotel.
-A security guard accompanies visitors through the tunnel to the church, where the ground floor of the consistory has been converted to bathrooms and the upper floor to a meeting room.
+The church is not open to the public, but interested persons may request to view it at the Renaissance Hotel during business hours.
+Visitors can see the tunnel of the church, where the ground floor of the consistory has been converted to bathrooms and the upper floor to a meeting room.
 Of the main hall, the impressive columns, galleries, organ and pulpit can still be seen.